ujahio/wynn-registration/README.md

 https://wynn-registration.vercel.app/register/user-info

+** Special Notice: DB connection is not working in the deployed site due to connectivity issues.
+Please run the project locally to test the functionality. **

 ### Set up Vercel and Neon

 This project uses Vercel and Neon for hosting and database management.
 Follow these steps to set up your environment: